Joecode22/Chat-With-ResumeV2/README.md

 ## Usage

-Open index.html in your browser.
 You can ask the chatbot questions about the resume.
 If you're not sure what to ask, click the "Random Resume Question" button to get a random question.

 ## License